yueunk/todo-rb/README.md

 ### todo-rb
-- A todo app built with Ruby and Sinatra
+- A todo app built with Ruby/Sinatra, deployed using Heroku